jessicachung/gvl_misc/gvl_tutorials_terse.md

 ### Filter for 23S rRNA annotations
  - Filter and Sort -> Select
-   Select lines from:  barnap file
+   Select lines from:  barrnap file
    the pattern: 23S
 `#FIXME: Get an empty file.
-Nothing matching to 23S`
+Nothing matching to 23S.
+All mapping to 5S`

 ----------------------------------------------------------------------
 # Intermediate Galaxy

+`#NOTE: should change provided IP address?`
 `#WIP`